-In fiscal 2021, the CEO's salary was reduced by 25% and other NEOs' salaries were reduced by 20%.
+In fiscal 2021, the NEOs' salaries, other than the CEO, were reduced by 20%.
+The then-CEO's salary was reduced by 25%.
 The reductions were reallocated to the bonus portion of the compensation.
-These reductions remained in effect during fiscal 2022.
+These reductions remained in effect during fiscal 2022 and were restored in September 2022 for the NEO's.